 Julie was born and raised in Cleveland, Ohio.
 She holds a BA from The College of Wooster, a Master of Divinity from McCormick Theological Seminary, and a Master of Nonprofit Administration with a Certificate in Fundraising Management from North Park University.
 In past calls, Julie has served an interfaith nonprofit in Chicago which serves homeless youth and adults and ELCA outdoor ministry sites in Texas and Northern Michigan.
-Julie and her husband, Adam, have two sons, Isaac and Jude, and enjoy traveling and adventures as a family.
+She currently serves as Vice-Moderator of the Presbytery of Detroit Julie and her husband, Adam, have two sons, Isaac and Jude, and enjoy traveling and adventures as a family.
 Julie is passionate about creative worship and developing partnerships that bring good news in our broken and beautiful world.

 Sharon Kohler, Organist

 Sharon began serving as organist at First Presbyterian in 1963 and first retired in 1996.
 In 2003, she just couldn't stay away and began substituting as organist until several years later, when she took on the permanent position once again.
 Sharon has taught piano lessons, done secretarial work, and helped run her family's silk screen business until 2010.
 Blessed with two daughters, Sharon also enjoys her five grandchildren and five great-grandchildren.
 Her life has revolved around family and the church for the better part of 49 years.
 In her free time, she enjoys caring for her vegetable garden and reading.